ProteinsWebTeam/interpro-docs/docs/searchways.rst

 nucleotide sequence are grouped accordingly.
 This import feature can be used by users requiring to have InterProScan graphic output formats for publications and other uses.
+When a search has been run using a previous version of InterProScan, it can be re-run using the latest version of the software.

 .. figure:: images/search/InterPro_rtd_list_jobs.png
   :alt: Sequence search result